thakkarV/Mozarella/README.md

-# Mozarella:
+# Mozarella
+**A Mozart MIDI Corpus Interface With A Cheezy Name for Training RNNs**

+Also works for other composers' music, but with some prejudice.
-A midi corpus reader and embedding generator for EC500 Deep Learnign Class Homeworks
+Originally created for EC500 Deep Learning.

-## Usage
+## Installation
-### Installing
 You will need `python-midi` python module for reading and writing midi files.

 The module is publically available here: https://github.com/vishnubob/python-midi